Sharonsyra/RedisClientAPI/ReadMe.md

 # RedisClientAPI

-This is a  small MySQL database wrapper module that injects a mysql connection instance
+This is a  small Redis Client wrapper module that injects a connection instance.
+It implements five methods.
+Namely: hget(), hset(), hgetall(), hexists() and hdel()

 ## Getting Started
 These instructions should help you run the code on your machine.

 ### Prerequisites
 The code is written in Python3
-- Python3 installed
+- Python3 installed   (brew install Python3)
-- Redis installed
+- Redis installed   (brew install redis)

 ### Installing locally from github